What Is A Federal Drug Charge Indictment?

 Does Someone Face Stiffer Sentences In Federal Court?

-The federal criminal sentencing system is governed by the federal sentencing guidelines.
+The federal criminal sentencing system is governed by federal sentencing guidelines.
 These guidelines use different factors in a case to determine the sentencing range for a particular offense.
 Typically, the sentences are longer in federal than state court, but the cases are generally more serious too.
 For instance, it’s uncommon to see a person receive probation in federal court even for a first offense.
 This alone is a reason to retain a quality federal criminal defense attorney.

 How Long Of A Sentence Can Someone Expect In A Federal Drug Case?